jcodic/chiamon/README.md

-main_node_url - address of chiamon main server main_node_user - user defined in tomcat, admin by default main_node_pwd - encrypted password for user defined in tomcat (to get encrypted password run chiamon\convert_password.bat your_password and you'll receive encrypted password
+main_node_url - address of chiamon main server main_node_user - user defined in tomcat, admin by default main_node_pwd - encrypted password for user defined in tomcat (to get encrypted password run chiamon\convert_password.bat your_password and you will receive encrypted password
 example: your password is 'secret'
 execute: convert_password.bat secret
 your receive following string